huskyroboticsteam/mission-control/README.md

 ```
 {
   type: "cameraStreamOpenRequest",
-  camera: number,
+  camera: string,
   fps: number
 }
 ```

 ### Parameters
-- `camera` - the ID of the camera as an integer
+- `camera` - the name of the camera
 - `fps` - the frame rate of the camera stream as an integer